promatia/acts/constitution_rev.md

 ## Part 1: Foundation
 ### Section 1: Preamble
 #### Paragraph 1: Preface
-The citizen of Promatia, all whome care for the future of our civilization; through advancing our government.
-A government on the front of technology.
-That maintains governance by allowing freedom and liberty for all people; regardless of their categorial traits or the circumstances of their birth.
-People who wish to defend the land held dear to our hearth.
-Therefore, have sestablished this government of Promatia in order to:
+The citizen of Promatia, all of whome care for the future of our nation by advancing our government, wish to establish a government that uses the advancements of technology to governs under the creed of freedom and liberty for all people, regardless of their categorial traits or the circumstances of their birth and which government will defend the land held dear to our hearts, and therefore, have established this Government of Promatia in order to:

-- (a) establis a nation and government,
+- (a) establish and protect our nation and government,
-- (b) improve living standards; using technology and modern infrastructure techniques,
+- (b) improve living standards using technology and modern infrastructure techniques,
-- (c) create a fairer system of governance through direct democracy,
+- (c) create a fairer system of governance through direct democracy, and to
-- (d) promote the welfare of our citizens, and
+- (d) promote the welfare of our citizens
-- (e) secure the right the land universally given.

 ### Section 2: Purpose
 #### Paragraph 1: Purpose of the Constitution